MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/setup-dev-environment.md

 ## Clone an existing starter kit module

-Several of the available starter kit modules can be cloned, such as the carousel, content-block, or header modules.
-Cloned modules are copies of the module with new names, and will not get regular service updates as the starter kit modules do.
-Instead of cloning a module to make layout changes, you may wish to extend the views on the module.
+Several of the available starter kit modules can be cloned.
+These modules include the carousel, content-block, and header modules.
+A cloned module is a copy of the module and has a new name.
+Unlike the starter kit modules, cloned modules don't get regular service updates.
+Instead of cloning a module to make layout changes, you might want to extend the views on the module.

 For example, to modify the content-block module, run the **yarn msdyn365 clone STARTER\_KIT\_MODULE\_NAME NEW\_MODULE\_NAME** command to pull down the source code.
 Here is an example.